 The Audit Committee represents and assists the Board in fulfilling its responsibilities for general oversight of the integrity of the Company's financial statements, the Company's compliance with legal and regulatory requirements, the independent registered public accounting firm's qualifications and independence, the performance of the Company's internal audit function and independent registered public accounting firm, and risk assessment and risk management.
 The Audit Committee manages the Company's relationship with the independent registered public accounting firm (which reports directly to the Audit Committee).
-The Audit Committee has the authority to obtain advice and assistance from outside legal, accounting, or other advisors as the Audit Committee deems necessary to carry out its duties and receives appropriate funding as determined by the Audit Committee from the Company for such advice and assistance.
+The Audit Committee has the authority to obtain advice and assistance from outside legal, accounting or other advisors as the Audit Committee from the Company for such advice and assistance.

 The Company's management is primarily responsible for the Company's internal control and financial reporting process.
-The Company's independent registered public accounting firm.
-Deloitte, is responsible for performing an independent audit of the Company's consolidated financial statements and issuing opinions on the conformity of reporting those audited financial statements with United States generally accepted accounting principles and the effectiveness of the Company's internal control over financial reporting.
+The Company's independent registered public accounting firm, Deloitte, is responsible for performing an independent audit of the Company's consolidated financial statements and issuing opinions on the conformity of reporting those audited financial statements with United States generally accepted accounting principles and the effectiveness of the Company's internal control over financial reporting.
 The Audit Committee monitors the Company's financial reporting process and reports to the Board on its findings.